NobilityDeviant/ZenDownloader/README.md

 For the version you will want to select **21**

-*The Java Version has recently been upgraded to 21*

 Press **Download**, press **Apply** and press **Ok**

 Once that's been downloaded, go to File > Close Project